 The School is home to four interdisciplinary research Fora - the Centre for Eighteenth-Century Studies, the Latin-American Studies Forum, the Postcolonial Research Forum and Translation and Cultural Encounter.
 It also supports the student-led Interdisciplinary Linguistics Group (ILinG).

 Please browse these webpages to discover more about the School, our staff, our teaching and research, and the unique student experience we offer.
-You might find it useful to view the School Handbook for 2013/14 by clicking ModernLanguagesSchoolHandbook2013-14.
+You might find it useful to view the School Handbook for 2014/15 by clicking School Handbook 2014-15.

 Head of School: Professor Janice Carruthers